RickStrahl/MarkdownMonster/README.md

 * Smart, unobtrusive toolbar and shortcut key helpers
 * Snippet expansion from text templates
 * Document Outline to navigate large documents
+* Link Checker lets you check images and links for validity
 * Many Editor customization options

 ### Output and Selections